 Kits and preformed molds are not considered original and are not acceptable in any Visual Arts Class.
 Combining parts of different patterns (pictures, photographs, images from the internet or a magazine) with the member's own ideas can result in an original design, but simply changing the color, pattern, and/or size of a pattern does not make the design original.
 If you create a replica of what you see somewhere else (i.e. Pinterest), it is not your original design.
 If a photo, sketch, or other idea source was used, submit it with your entry, firmly attached to your exhibit.

 Pictures - Oil Painting

-Class 1.
+- Class 1.
 Flower and Still Life

+- Class 2.
+Landscape or Seascape

+- Class 3.
+Portraits

+- Class 4.
+Animals

-Class 5.
+- Class 5.
 Other Oil Paintings

 Other Paintings